Weighted Average Real Life Examples

 \end{aligned}$

-Median definition formula example
+Median definition formula of median and example

 Applications of Median in Different Scenarios